The Scope of Social Media Marketing in 2025

 Being active on social media means opening your brand to public scrutiny.
 Negative comments, reviews, or even trolls can quickly damage your reputation.
 For new or lesser-known businesses, this risk is even higher, as they lack the established credibility to counteract such feedback.

 Social media marketing requires constant effort.
-From creating content to engaging with followers and staying updated with trends, it demands a significant amount of time and resources.
-Furthermore, irregular platform activity risks can lead to a diminishing follower base and may reduce your engagement levels
+From creating content to engaging with followers and staying up to date with trends, it demands significant time and resources.
+Furthermore, irregular platform activity risks can lead to a diminishing follower base and may reduce your engagement levels.

 Social media platforms are frequent targets for data breaches and hacking attempts.
 When you use these platforms for marketing, you’re required to share sensitive business and customer data, which can be compromised.
 This raises concerns about privacy and security.